 Inspiration from Shiva

-Shiva’s many forms mean there are various identities or archetypes to identify with.
+Each form Shiva takes on means there are various identities or archetypes to identify with.
 Use Shiva as a guide especially during times like these:

 - While practicing yoga or trying to commit to a more meditative lifestyle.